-I was a proud mama last week when my daughter, Kimberly, graduated from Aveda Beauty Institute with the highest GPA in her class.
+I was a proud mama when my daughter, Kimberly, graduated from Aveda Beauty Institute with the highest GPA in her class.
 Another honor was bestowed on her when her classmates voted for her to speak for them at graduation.
 Kimberly carefully prepared and practiced to hone her presentation.
-Ashlyn, her daughter, asked, “Are […]
+Ashlyn, her daughter, asked, “Are you nervous?” […]

 Good Questions Questions wield tremendous power because they activate the brain.
 Questions are the key that unlocks the door of imagination and creativity in your brain.
 Questions birth new inventions, businesses and cures for diseases.
 Processing the right questions help us identify the core problem, instead of putting bandaids on consequences.
 Questions can lead us to answers […]